Range of Years Served: 2019 – Current.

 As Secretary of State, Fagan will work to protect Oregon’s free and fair from all threats including those from hostile foreign governments and the attacks on vote-by-mail from Donald Trump.

-Veronica Degraffenreid was appointed Acting Secretary of the Commonwealth on February 8, 2021.
-In this role, Degraffenreid leads the Pennsylvania Department of State.
+Leigh Chapman was appointed Acting Secretary of the Commonwealth on January 8, 2022.
+In this role, Chapman leads the Pennsylvania Department of State.